| reating a perfect portrait takes a little planning. Fine portraiture

 background."

-"The busy
+| | "The busy pattern in

 this blouse